OnlyJ22/StudyToWGU/CS 109/Ch8.md

 * **Two-Dimensional Array**: An array of arrays, resembling a table structure
 * **Resizing**: Creating a new array and copying elements to increase capacity
 * **Performance**: Fast for access and traversal, but slow for insertion/deletion or resizing

-Here is your content reformatted to follow your exact instructional style — using a **single section**, clearly structured `####` subheadings, Java code formatting, bullet points, and a detailed summary with key terms.

----

 ### Section 6: Working with Arrays in Java